clintcarter1999/JokesAPI/README.md

 **Knowledge Gap:** *I need to research this area more deeply to understand roles/permissions based authorization in .Net Core*

 **WARNING**
 NOTE: This is NOT a secure implementation.
-Currently the HttpGet for all users returns the user's password (Noooooooooo Clint.
-Say it ain't so!).
+I am not encrypting passwords coming from the client.

-Yep, I did that to make it easy for you to simply query the current users and use their password.
-You are welcome to create your own user and password.
+I created a DTO Object for requesting user information minus the password field.

-TODO: Add automapper to map entity model to presentation model (so we don't pass around things like passwords) :-)
+That gave me a chance to work with AutoMapper between my UserDTO and User classes.

 ## Database Table Considerations
 I have kept this simple at this time with just a model and controller for Jokes with "id" and "joke" columns.
 However, with more time I would add Author, Category, Tags, Rating, MinAgeAppropriate, and DateAdded.
 We might even keep track of how many times a joke is served.
 I would likely have a Category Model/Controller as well as a Tags Model/Controller.